 Do credit card points expire?

 The answer depends on your issuer.
-Some issuers require you to have some activity on the card, whether that’s spending or redeeming some portion of your points, within a certain time period.
-This tends to be more true for branded airline and hotel cards.
+Some require you to have some activity on the card, whether that’s spending or redeeming a portion of your points, within a certain time period.
+This tends to be true for branded airline and hotel cards.
 Most credit card issuers offer points that don’t expire as long as the account is open.